Aaron Rodgers throws 4 TD passes in his Steelers debut, leads 34-32 comeback win over Jets

-With the Steelers trailing the season opener 32-31, Rodgers got the ball against his former team with just over three minutes left and led the offense into Jets territory.
+With the Steelers trailing 32-31, Rodgers got the ball with just over three minutes left and led the offense into Jets territory.
 On fourth-and-11 from the 42, Steelers coach Mike Tomlin opted for a field goal try and Boswell easily made the kick.

+“I can’t say enough about Boz,” Tomlin said.
+“Our kicker is a serial killer.
+He’s got a low pulse rate.
+He can’t wait to deliver.”

-The Jets, who lost in coach Aaron Glenn's debut, had a chance to drive for a potential winning field goal when they got the ball back with 56 seconds remaining.
-On fourth-and-3, Justin Fields connected with Garrett Wilson for what could've been a first down — but Jalen Ramsey smacked into the Jets receiver, who couldn't hold onto the ball.
+The Jets had a chance to drive for a potential winning field goal when they got the ball back with 56 seconds remaining.
+On fourth-and-3, Justin Fields connected with Garrett Wilson for what could've been a first down — but Jalen Ramsey slammed hard into the Jets receiver, who couldn't hold onto the ball.

 The 41-year-old Rodgers then just needed to take a knee to cap a successful return to the stadium he called home the past two seasons.
 He was 22 of 30 for 244 yards with TD passes to Calvin Austin III, Jaylen Warren, Jonnu Smith and Ben Skowronek.

+“Boz bailed us out with an amazing kick,” Rodgers said.
+“It was a good team win.
+A lot of new guys made some plays.
+Proud of our guys.”

-Fields, also playing against his former team, ran for his second touchdown of the game to put the Jets ahead 32-31 with 7:01 remaining when he faked a handoff to Breece Hall and rolled to his right and high-stepped his way into the end zone.
+Fields, also playing against his former team, ran for his second touchdown of the game to put the Jets ahead 32-31 with 7:01 remaining when he faked a handoff to Breece Hall, who had 107 yards on 19 carries, rolled to his right and high-stepped his way into the end zone for a 1-yard score.

 Fields' 2-point conversion throw to Wilson was incomplete, keeping it a one-point game.